mikafeng/mikafeng/README.md

 ---
 About:
- - 📖 currently learning: AWS, TypeScript
  - 🌀 looking to collaborate on MERN stack applictions
- - 🤖 interested in learning more about AI
+ - 🤖 interested in learning more about AI + machine learning
- - 🥬 fun facts: I'm an artist, cat parent and have worked as a farmhand

 ## Technologies and Frameworks